Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Body aches and stiffness, especially in the morning

-- Low energy despite adequate sleep
+- Low energy even after enough sleep

-- Dull skin and a general sense of heaviness
+- Dull skin and a general heaviness

 - Bad breath or body odour